Do Submarines Need Fins?

 - Lab notebook

-Click on the image to view the Soda Bottle Submarine instructions found at
+Click on the image to view the Soda Bottle Submarine building instructions.

 Making the Propeller